GoogleContainerTools/kpt-functions-catalog/examples/set-namespace-defaultns-mode/README.md

 ### Overview

-This example demonstrates how to run [`set-namespace`] function in defaultns mode.
+This example demonstrates how to run [`set-namespace`] function [in defaultns mode].
 Only the namespace field which matches the Namespace object's `metadata.name` will be updated.

 ### Fetch the example package